haw230/Uwaterlooinfo.tech/README.md

-# UWaterloo Course Info Finder
+# UWaterloo Course Info Finder Website Version

+Can be found at [here](uwaterlooinfo.tech)